emqx/neuron-docs/en_US/configuration/south-devices/bacnet-ip/bacnet-ip.md

 | MSI10  | uint8     | MAI area, address is 10 |
 | MSI20  | uint8     | MSI area, address is 20 |
 | MSI30  | uint8     | MSI area, address is 30 |

+## Use Case

+YOu can use Neuron BACnet/IP plugin to connect the Yabe simulator, for details, see [Connect to Yabe](./example/yabe/yabe.md).

+## Data Monitoring

+After completing the point configuration, you can click **Monitoring** -> **Data Monitoring** to view device information and control devices.
+For details, refer to [Data Monitoring](../../../usage/monitoring.md).